MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ### Polling for changes

 - DMA hardware takes care to transfer received data to memory
-- Application must constantly poll for new changes in DMA registers and read received data quick enough to make sure DMA will not overwrite data in buffer
+- The application must constantly poll for new changes in DMA registers and read received data quick enough to make sure DMA will not overwrite data in buffer
 - Processing of received data is in thread mode (not in interrupt)
 - P: Easy to implement
 - P: No interrupts, no consideration of priority and race conditions